Plain English Summary

 Publication and dissemination plan

-Results of the study will be reported and disseminated by conference presentations and peer reviewed scientific journal publications (starting from 2015 onwards).
+Results of the study will be reported and disseminated by conference presentations and peer reviewed scientific journal publications by the end of 2017.

 Intention to publish date